Skip to main content

 After surgery, your child may require some pain medication until the surgical site heals and ongoing physical therapy.
 Most children are encouraged to resume their regular daily activities, like school, social events and play time, as soon as possible.

-Your child will return to see the orthopaedic surgeon one to two weeks after surgery, then again every three months for two years post-surgery.
+Your child will return to see the orthopedic surgeon one to two weeks after surgery, then again every three months for two years post-surgery.
 Regular monitoring by trained clinicians is strongly encouraged for the next 10 years to monitor for possible recurrence of the growth and manage any side effects of treatment.

 Follow-up care and ongoing support and services are available at our Philadelphia Campus and throughout our CHOP Care Network.
 Our team is committed to partnering with parents and referring physicians to provide the most current, comprehensive and specialized care possible for your child.